 - c.
 Cheerleaders

 - d.
 Clubs

 - e.
-Homecoming Court/ Prom Court
+Homecoming Court/ Prom Court f.

-- .
 Pompettes

-- g.
+- a.
 Student Council

 - h.
 School Paper

 - i.
 Yearbook

-- j.
-Safety Patrol
+- Safety Patrol

 - k.
 Scholastic Bowl

 This is not an inclusive list.
 Other activities may be subject to the eligibility policy as determined by the principal.